close

 ON BAIL AND SELLING UP IN PATTAYA – BRIT SEAN TINSLEY

-Sean Tinsley, the dodgy visa agent convicted of assaulting the Head of English at an International School in Pattaya, on Thailand’s eastern seaboard, has been busy packing his belongings while on bail appealing to the Supreme Court.
+Sean Tinsley, (left) the visa agent convicted of assaulting the Head of English at an International School in Pattaya, on Thailand’s eastern seaboard, has been busy packing his belongings while on bail appealing to the Supreme Court.

 Tinsley was found guilty at the Appeal Court of assault, jailed for six years and ordered to pay 6.2 million baht – £114,000.
 He had earlier been acquitted of attempted murder.

-The victim Adam Pickles, 43, head of English at the International School of the Regents, was put in a coma for years after the attack in 2012.
+The victim Adam Pickles, 43, head of English at the International School of the Regents, was put in a coma for years after the attack in 2012Today, says his mother Adele, he can still only sometimes move his fingers and toes and open his eyes and continues to receive round the clock care.

 Tinsley’s dodgy visa deals were exposed on this site.